If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how to find a great vet.

 - Excellent at what he/she does

 - A practice culture where old dogs are seen as having value, and deserving of the same level of care and respect as a puppy

-In part one I will list various criteria to help you determine/narrow down what type of vet and veterinary practice you’d like.
+In part one I list various criteria to help you determine/narrow down what type of vet and veterinary practice you’d like.

-Does size matter?
+Does the size of the veterinary practice matter?

 Veterinary practices come in all shapes and sizes.
 From one vet in a small room (like in the local village where we are in Spain as you will see in the picture to the right), to animal hospitals open 24/7 with the most technologically advanced equipment known to man, and everything in between.

 You can find the most incredible vet in a small private practice, and be made to feel like the worst pet parent ever at a state of the art hospital (both scenarios I’ve experienced by the way!!).

 Think about what kind of tests can be performed at the office, and which, if any, would have to be performed elsewhere.

 That will impact how long it takes to get results, not to mention convenience or inconvenience for you.

 Also think about the cost of basic tests like blood and urine at the various facilities.
 Are you paying for the expensive medical equipment at a larger, stat-of-the-art facility in every bill?